Click here to increase size

 Next to the old Roman theatre, in San Pedro Nolasco Square, is the Church of the Sacred Heart of Jesus, nowadays the Museum of the Crystal Rosary.
 In this space, lights and glass carriages, which on the 13th of October will travel the city streets in procession, are displayed.

 In San Juan and San Pedro Street, which also leads out this square, are the remains of Caesaraugusta's public thermae.
-It was more than a place simply destined to hygiene: it carried out an important social, cultural and sport function.
+This place described in the audioguide (audioguides) was more than a place simply destined to hygiene: it carried out an important social, cultural and sport function.
 For a reasonable entrance fee (and sometimes for free), citizens gathered for a walk, exercised, took a bath, read, listened to music, poetry or chatted with friends.
 It featured saunas, hot water rooms, cold water rooms, changing rooms, gymnasiums, gardens and a library.
 The thermae are good examples of the comfort level which Rome took to its colonies.
 Both men and women attended, always separated by a different timetable or in different rooms.

 The Museum of Thermae preserves the remains of a swimming pool surrounded by arcades, decorated luxuriously with rich marbles and sculptures.
 In the cabinets, we can see reproductions of some of the accessories Romans used in the thermae: wooden clogs to avoid burning their feet in hot rooms, towels, sponges, hygiene sticks for ears or strigilis for rubbing skin.
 We can also see the recreation of latrines, which had a capacity for 29 people in the I century BC.

-Near these two Roman museums, at the end of Mayor Street, we can enjoy one of the best examples of Mudejar style in the city: the Church of Magdalene.
+Near these two Roman museums, at the end of Mayor Street, we can enjoy with the audioguide (audioguides) one of the best examples of Mudejar style in the city: the Church of Magdalene.
 Its magnificent brick tower decorated with glazed tiles, and very similar to the Towers of Saint Martin and El Salvador in Teruel, stands out in the exterior.

 GOYA: MUSEUM OF CAMÓN AZNAR (PAINTING AND ENGRAVING ROOMS) AND MUSEUM OF ZARAGOZA (GOYA ROOMS)

-The intimate relationship between Goya and Zaragoza, both on a human and artistic level is undisputable and was alive, even in the distance, throughout his entire life.
+The intimate relationship between Goya and Zaragoza, both on a human and artistic level is undisputable and was alive, even in the distance, throughout his entire life, as related in this audioguide (audioguides).

 In addition to the frescos of the Basilica of Pilar, works by Goya are displayed at the Ibercaja Museum of Camón Aznar and the Museum of Zaragoza.